hpsfoundation/foundation/README.md

-# 🏛C High Performance Software Foundation Policy Repo
+# 🏛 High Performance Software Foundation Policy Repo

 This repo contains documents related to the operation of the [High Performance Software Foundation](https://hpsf.io) (HPSF).